JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7935 days**.
+Here is a random fact about me - I have been on this planet for **7936 days**.

-And here is a just a random fact -  **Whale oil was used in some car transmissions until 1973**.
+And here is a just a random fact -  **The turkey was once nominated to be the official bird of the United States**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)